 - Progressively replacing existing footpaths with new bituminised footpaths throughout the town site while also installing kerb ramps where none previously existed. - The Shire supports the Katanning Senior High School Workplace Learning Program by creating volunteer work positions suited to students' abilities.
-To make sure the workplace is catering for all abilities, the library invested in a desk mounted sit/stand workstation to modify what is normally a standing workstation so that it could be dropped down to a seated height. - The Shire supported the Great Southern Personnel by creating a volunteer work position for a community member with a disability. - The two disabled parking bays behind the Town Square are now complete. - The Shire assisted the local TAFE in holding an Art Exhibition at the Katanning Gallery as part of the Disability Week 2016. - The Shire of Katanning's newsletter 'Shire Matters' is now an e-newsletter this enables users to adjust the size of the lettering to suit their needs.
+To make sure the workplace is catering for all abilities, the library invested in a desk mounted sit/stand workstation to modify what is normally a standing workstation so that it could be dropped down to a seated height. - The Shire supported the Great Southern Personnel by creating a volunteer work position for a community member with a disability. - The two disabled parking bays behind the Town Square are now complete. - The Shire assisted the local TAFE in holding an Art Exhibition at the Katanning Gallery as part of the Disability Week 2016. - The Shire has installed on new unisex disability specific toilet and one disabled access in the female and male toilets inside the Katanning Town Hall. - The Shire of Katanning's newletter 'Shire Matters' is now e-newsletter this enables users to adjust the size of the lettering to suit their needs.
 Having the 'Shire Matters' in both formats increases choice for the community.
-Currently 150 A4 hard copies are printed and are available at the Shire Administration, Public Library, Katanning Leisure Centre, Katanning Visitor Centre and some extra copies for the senior community members.
+Currently 150 A4 hard copies are printed and are available at the Shire Administration, Public Library, Katanning Leisure Centre, Katanning

+Visitor Centre and some extra copies for the senior community members.
 On request the Shire staff can produce documents in the requested format.

-During the Shire's recent Strategic Community Plan consultation, to ensure people with disabilities and the people who support them were given access to the process contact was made with service agencies to enable distribution of consultation materials was made available.
+• During the Shire's recent Strategic Community Plan consultation, to ensure people with disabilities and the people who support them were given access to the process contact was made with service agencies to enable distribution of consultation materials was made available.
 All public sessions were held in places that we accessible and during these sessions staff supported people with disabilities to communicate their thoughts by transcribing for those who required this support.